Goldman Sachs 10,000 Small Businesses at LBCC

 Networking opportunities: The program recognizes that business opportunities are often identified through relationships with other business people and that opportunities can be best pursued when a business has a wide range of contacts that it can draw upon.
 Therefore the program will create opportunities for participants to network with each other, and it will create networking opportunities with bankers, business associations and other groups that will help scholars make the connections they need to more effectively pursue business growth.

-- Be prepared, if selected as a finalist, to attend a mandatory 20-minute in-person interview at Long Beach Community College District on a pre-specified date.
+- Be prepared, if selected as a finalist, to attend a mandatory 30-minute in-person interview at Long Beach City College on a pre-specified date.

 - Commit to attending all learning sessions.